cloud-gov/cg-site/_docs/technology/malicious-traffic.md

 weight: 30
 ---

-Like any hosting provider for web applications, cloud.gov is subject to constant malicious traffic from actors seeking to exploit vulnerabilities, to compromise infrastructure, or to deny service altogether.
+As a multi-tenant platform hosting web applications, cloud.gov experiences frequent attacks and ongoing malicious traffic.
+The goal of these attacks may be to exploit vulnerabilities, to compromise infrastructure, or to deny service altogether.

-Furthermore, since cloud.gov is a multi-tenant platform, it experiences a variety of malicious traffic as attackers target specific customers hosted on the platform.
+Given the multitude of applications and application types running on cloud.gov, there is a much greater diversity of attacks experienced by the overall platform than those faced by any single application operating on cloud.gov.
+Thus, in order to keep all of our customers' applications safe from a variety of attacks, cloud.gov includes multiple layers of defense against different types of attacks.

-In order to mitigate these ongoing attacks to keep our customers' applications secure and online, cloud.gov includes a number of protections built-in to the platform.
+These protections are not just intended to protect individual tenants from attack, but also to preserve multi-tenancy by preventing large traffic volumes to one customer application affecting other customer applications.

 ## Blocking known malicious patterns